-Jawaharpur Thermal Project is a 1,320 megawatt (MW) coal-fired power station which has been proposed by Jawaharpur Vidyut Utpadan Nigam to be built in Uttar Pradesh.
+Jawaharpur Thermal Project is a proposed 1,320 megawatt (MW) coal-fired power station in Uttar Pradesh, India.

 The company states that while it is calling for bids for a 1320MW project "it has been decided to permit the selected developer to establish an Additional Unit of 660 MW at the selected plant location.
 To expedite the process, the Government of Uttar Pradesh shall facilitate the Land Acquisition and Water allocation for such Additional Unit."

-The project was issed Terms of Reference on March 11, 2010.
+The project was issued a Terms of Reference on March 11, 2010.
 Water will be used from Lower Ganga Canal.

-Location: Malawan, Etah tehsil, Etah district, Uttar Pradesh
+- Location: Malawan village, Etah tehsil, Etah district, Uttar Pradesh

 Jawaharpur Vidyut Utpadan Nigam Ltd.